LAST UPDATED ON March 8, 2023

 Cons

-Zoom Phone plans are simple but it doesn’t offer any discounts when billed yearly.
-The pay-as-you-go plan for U.S. and Canadian customers starts at $10/user/month and the unlimited plan is bumped to $15.
-For a true global VoIP operation, Zoom charges $20/user/month.
+• The pay-as-you-go plan for U.S. and Canadian customers starts at $10/user/month, and the unlimited plan is $15.

 Zoom vs. Nextiva

-- Zoom customers can add up to 100 participants for video conferencing as opposed to 250 with Nextiva
+• Zoom customers can add up to 100 video conference participants, as opposed to 250 with Nextiva

-- Zoom’s customer service team is hard to get hold of for users at base tiers
+• Zoom’s customer service team is difficult to reach for basic users

-- Zoom Phone users have to pay separately for Zoom Pro to avoid the 40-minute meeting limit
+• Zoom users need to pay separately for Zoom Pro to bypass the 40-minute meeting limit

 Aircall

-Aircall is a clever little business phone system that goes up against Nextiva by offering more features at the entry-level plan.
+Aircall is a clever little business phone tool that goes up against Nextiva by offering more features in the entry-level plan.
 It offers more integrations, better features in base plans, and responsive support teams to bite into Nextiva’s market share.
-Originally founded in Paris in 2014, today Aircall has offices in New York, Paris, Sydney, London, Madrid, and Berlin.
+Originally founded in Paris in 2014, Aircall now has offices in New York, Paris, Sydney, London, Madrid, and Berlin.

 Best Aircall Features